Recovering 3D structural properties of galaxies from SDSS-like photometry: Description of the three-dimensional photometric model

 \subsection{Modelling procedure}

 We have used all the five SDSS filters ($ugriz$) in our modelling procedure.
-However, only the $gri$ filters were used for determining the structural parameters since the uncertainties for $u$ and $z$ imaging are the largest.
-The $u$ and $z$ observations were then used for calculating the bulge and disc luminosities for these filters according to the structural model.
+However, only the $gri$ filters were used for estimating the structural parameters since the uncertainties for $u$ and $z$ imaging are the largest.
+The $u$ and $z$ observations were then used for measuring the bulge and disc luminosities in these filters according to the structural model.

 Correctness of the model fit was estimated by using the $\chi^2$ value, defined by